There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Most planes now have USB ports for charging your devices, but all those cables can make a mess in your bag and get kinked up.

-It’s a bit weighty, but it can charge an iPhone 7 up to seven times.
+It’s a bit weighty, but it can charge most phones up to 6 times.
 I bring it on long day trips and usually end up charging the devices of whoever I’m traveling with as well.

 Reusable Water Bottle & Coffee Mug